2026 Galway United F.C. season

-The 2026 Galway United F.C. season will be the football club's 48th season in the League of Ireland and their third consecutive season in the League of Ireland Premier Division since gaining promotion in 2023.
+The 2026 Galway United F.C. season is the football club's 48th season in the League of Ireland and their third consecutive season in the League of Ireland Premier Division since gaining promotion in 2023.

+As a result of drainage work at the club's usual home Eamonn Deacy Park during the season, the club are playing some of their home games at the home of Galway GAA, Pearse Stadium.
+On 12 June as a result of Pearse Stadium being unavailable the club were forced to play their home game against Dundalk at Turners Cross in Cork.